Skip to main content

 • Certain preliminary hearings have been closed to the press, limiting real-time public knowledge of what evidence has been presented (Tyler Robinson Trial).

-Supporters of gag orders frame them as protecting fair-trial rights and the jury pool in a nationally visible capital case.
-Critics argue the scope is unusually expansive and may chill lawful speech by witnesses and family members (Media Censorship).
+Supporters of gag orders frame them as protecting fair-trial rights and the jury pool in a nationally visible capital case (Media Censorship).

 March 2026 Timeline and Pretrial Disputes